kanhgo/function_pipelines/FUNCTIONS AND PIPELINES-Copy1.md

 '''
 Creation of a function to use split_into_chunks function with my dataset and incorporate into the pipeline or workflow.
+Updated to skip cells with no transcript i.e. with "Error:" in the transscript column.

 Created: 26/July/2024
+Updated: 08/Sept/2024

 Inputs:
 df with extracted transcripts